catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 - Make LogReplay save LogMessages persistently
 - Replay LogMessages from disk on startup
 - Minimal testing for LogReplay system itself (mostly this should already be tested by the operation handler tests - I'm just rewriting internals!)

+## March 18, 2025

+Action items 1/2 for LogReplay are done!
+Next up is persistence (and a quick test case for persistence).